 As discussed above, SEPA introduces new fields and allows for the transfer of additional information.
 It is important that organizations familiarize themselves with the these features and determine whether systems and processes need to be adapted in order to take advantage and improve reconciliation rates.

-Standardisation – SEPA Credit Transfers have now become the market standard instrument to instruct payroll payments across Euro markets, replacing a multitude of legacy national ACH instruments.
+Standardization – SEPA Credit Transfers have now become the market standard instrument to instruct payroll payments across Euro markets, replacing a multitude of legacy national ACH instruments.
 SEPA, by design, allows SEPA Credit Transfers be instructed from any SEPA country to any SEPA country, thus reducing the requirement to hold multiple payroll accounts.

 - Should in-house processing of payroll continue or should third party payroll providers be used?
 Are arrangements optimal with current payroll providers?

-- Are existing payroll bank relationships, connectivity and account structures desired in light of the standardisation of payment instructions that SEPA Credit Transfers has introduced, and the ability to instruct SEPA Credit Transfers from any location across SEPA countries?
+- Are existing payroll bank relationships, connectivity and account structures desired in light of the standardization of payment instructions that SEPA Credit Transfers has introduced, and the ability to instruct SEPA Credit Transfers from any location across SEPA countries?

-When reviewing changes to payroll arrangements, organisations should review their current operating model, channel and funding structure, in order to evaluate and define their desired future structure.
+When reviewing changes to payroll arrangements, organizations should review their current operating model, channel and funding structure, in order to evaluate and define their desired future structure.
 Engagement with internal partners, such as HR, is important during such an evaluation in order to ensure organisational alignment.
 Also important is developing a clear understanding of employee/legal entity relationships and third party arrangements.